 We are a biopharmaceutical company headquartered in San Diego, California, focused on identifying, developing and delivering life-changing therapies to people living with rare diseases.
-Our approach centers on our product pipeline, featuring clinical-stage assets and pre-clinical discovery programs targeting rare diseases with significant unmet medical needs.
+Our approach centers on our pipeline, with multiple late clinical-stage programs targeting rare diseases with significant unmet medical needs.
 Our research and development efforts are supported by revenues from our commercialized products, Chenodal®, Cholbam® and Thiola®.
-In addition we regularly evaluate and, where appropriate, act on opportunities to expand our product pipeline through licenses and acquisitions of products in areas that will serve patients with serious or rare diseases and that we believe offer attractive growth characteristics.
+In addition, we regularly evaluate and, where appropriate, act on opportunities to expand our product pipeline through licenses and acquisitions of products in areas that will serve patients with serious or rare diseases and that we believe offer attractive growth characteristics.

-2017 Corporate Performance Highlights
+2018 Corporate Performance Highlights